lan-lc/adversarial_example_of_Go/README.md

 - Able to save and load the MCTS and NN results of a program.
 - Able to let two agents play against each other.
 - Able to store the analysis results in an SGF file.
+- Able to attack other discrete games.
+In our paper, we have successfully attack the game of NoGo.

 ### Setup